TekSubedi/comp4312_assignment2_0869016/README.md

 ## Problem statement: Deploy a project on Google AppEngine

 You are required to:
+Note: All the files and codes were given to me.
+Just I had to write few lines in the app.py files.
+Mostly I did using built in functions given to us by google.

 1. Complete all preserved parts in [**app.py**](app.py) to build three endpoints:
     1. **list_files**: shows all blobs in a bucket